dotdork/nobleslanding/README.md

 --------------

 This site is meant to be an easy-to-use resource for Noble's Landing guests.
-It is being kept fairly "light weight" (aka no pictures) to make it easy to load and use in places where an internet connection is slow (like the beach).
+It is being kept fairly "light weight" (e.g. no pictures) to make it easy to load and use in places where an internet connection is slow (like the beach).
 As well, the site should be usable on computers, tablets and phones.